cubedparadox/Cubeds-Unity-Shaders/README.md

 A compilation of custom shaders for Unity3D.
 You can get the latest release [here](https://github.com/cubedparadox/Cubeds-Unity-Shaders/releases)
 Currently built for Unity 5.6.3p1
+Installation: Add it to your unity assets (drag and drop in the package, or go to "Assets/Import Package/Custom Package" at the top and from there you can find it in your shaders drop down list automatically.

 ## Shaders
 * Flat Lit Toon